PACER-PHII/PACER-client-win/README.md

 This will install the ecr-manager as a service.
 After the installation, open 'services' application (built-in app in Windows).
 From the list of services, locate the ECR Manager service.
 Right click on it and choose Properties.
 There, go to 'Log On' tab and choose 'this account' option.
 Then, add username and password.
 Please note that this account should have a permission to access (read and write) the MS SQL server.

 ### ELR-RECEIVER
-Move to elr-receiver/ folder and update elr-receiver.xml file.
-ECR_URL is the environment variable that may need to be updated.
+Go to elr-receiver/ folder and update elr-receiver.xml file.
+ECR_URL in the elr-receiver.xml is an environment variable that may need to be updated.
 However, if default values are used for ECR-MANAGER installation, and ECR-MANAGER and ELR-RECEIVER are running in the same machine, then the same configuraion may be used without modifications.

-After the configuring the XML file, save it and run the follwoing comman,
+After the configuring the XML file, save it and run the follwoing command from the Powershell,

 ```
 >> .\elr-receiver.exe install
 ```

 This will install the elr-receiver as a service.
 After the installation, open 'services' application (built-in app in Windows).
-From the list of services, locate the ECR Manager service.
+From the list of services, locate the ELR Receiver service.
 Right click on it and choose Properties.
 There, go to 'Log On' tab and choose 'this account' option.
 Then, add username and password.
-Please note that this account should have a permission to access to local hard disk.
+Please note that this account should have a permission to access the local hard disk.
 ELR-RECEIVER needs to have read and write permission to the hard disk so that a queue file can be created and managed.

 ## End-to-end testing:
-Run the follows to make the PACER-client to talk to PACER-server in the GTRI sandbox.
+From the Powershell, go to the root directory of downloaded PACER-client-win.
+Then, at the prompt, run the following command to make the PACER-client to talk to PACER-server in the GTRI sandbox.

 ```
 >> java -jar elr_sender-0.0.1-SNAPSHOT-jar-with-dependencies.jar